1.American Express Platinum Card

 Frequently Asked Questions

-The American Express Platinum Card offers a welcome bonus of 75,000 Membership Rewards points + £250 Amex Travel credit for spending £6,000 in the first 3 months.
-You earn 1 Membership Rewards point for every £1 spent, with bonus points on travel.
+The American Express Platinum Card offers a welcome bonus of 75,000 Membership Rewards points + £250 Amex Travel credit for spending £6,000 in 3 months.
+It also allows you to earn 1 point per £1 spent and 2 points on eligible travel bookings, making it ideal for frequent travelers.

-With the HSBC Premier World Elite Mastercard, you can receive a welcome bonus of 40,000 reward points when you spend £2,000 in the first 90 days.
-The card offers 4 points for every £1 spent abroad and 2 points for every £1 spent in the UK.
+The HSBC Premier World Elite Mastercard provides a welcome bonus of 40,000 reward points when you spend £2,000 in the first 90 days.
+This card is great for those who travel abroad, allowing you to earn 4 points for every £1 spent abroad and 2 points for every £1 spent in the UK.